-A conflict of interest that currently exists and affects every Strategy is the Strategies' investment in wholesale trusts where we charge a performance fee.
-These fees will affect the value of the wholesale trusts, and indirectly the returns of the Strategies.
-This conflict of interest could materially influence the investment decisions in respect of the Scheme if non-arm's length fees were paid.
+Conflicts of interest that currently exist include:

+- that the Strategies invest in the wholesale trusts which creates a conflict of interest as we charge a performance fee in certain wholesale trusts which the Strategies invest. - These fees affect the value of the wholesale trusts, and indirectly the returns of the Strategies, and could materially influence the investment decisions in respect of the Strategies if non-arm's length fees were paid. - some of our directors and employees may invest directly in our wholesale trusts.